-For many people in St. Charles County, Missouri, the holiday season means a visit to the Celebration of Lights in O'Fallon.
-The drive-through Christmas light display—located at Fort Zumwalt Park just a few miles west of St. Louis—is a top destination for residents and visitors alike.
+For many people in St. Charles County, Missouri, the holiday season warrants a visit to O'Fallon's Celebration of Lights.
+This drive-through Christmas light display is a popular and devastatingly festive destination for residents and visitors alike.

 Other Nearby Christmas Displays

 In fact, the entire St. Louis region has been known to reach this level of festive when the holidays roll around.
 Every year, the Anheuser-Busch Brewery puts on a pretty spectacular light display, too, as does the Missouri Botanical Garden with its Garden Glow event and the St. Louis Zoo with its beloved Wild Lights.

 There's even another drive-through display, called Holiday Night Lights, at Wentzville's Rotary Park.
 This one is about a 40-minute drive from St. Louis and it's open from November 29 through December 29, 2019 (again, closed on Christmas).
 This public display features more than a mile of holiday scenes and on Saturday nights, Santa makes his rounds at the Kolb Building, where you can also check out a collection of trees decorated by businesses supporting local charities.

 Finally, near Six Flags in Eureka—30 minutes from St. Louis—there's Santa's Magical Kingdom, which packs millions of lights and festive decorations into Jellystone Park.
 Kids will love taking a train or wagon right through the display while adults won't be able to pull themselves away from the charming Kringle's General Store (a great source for Christmas gifts and trinkets, by the way).
 Santa's Magical Kingdom is open nightly from November 15, 2019, through January 5, 2020.